nico-lobos/episode-checker/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Open [episode-checker.vercel.app](episode-checker.vercel.app) with your browser to see the production version.
+Open [http://episode-checker.vercel.app](http://episode-checker.vercel.app) with your browser to see the production version.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.